Ainsdale Medical Centre66 Station RdSouthportMerseyside, PR8 3HWTel: 01704 575133

 Ainsdale Medical Centre is the second largest GP Practice in Southport and Formby looking after approximately 12500 patients.

-We have nine GPs working at the practice ( three of them work part time) , three practice nurses and two healthcare assistants.
+We have nine GPs working at the practice ( three of them work part time) , three practice nurses and three healthcare assistants.
 They are supported by a team of sixteen administrative staff.

 The practice team deliver a full range of clinical services under our General Medical Services (GMS) contract with NHS England.